jantimon/iconfont-webpack-plugin/README.md

 ## Configuration

-All you have to do is to add it to your postcss loader plugins:
+All you have to do is to add the plugin to your postcss loader plugins inside your `webpack.config.js`:

 ```js
 const IconfontWebpackPlugin = require('iconfont-webpack-plugin');